Party leader: Mainland China

 The leaders of communist parties often hold the title of general secretary (e.g. General Secretary of the Communist Party of the Soviet Union and General Secretary of the Chinese Communist Party) and the officeholder is usually considered the paramount leader of China.
 On 15 November 2012, Xi Jinping was elected General Secretary of the Chinese Communist Party at the 18th Communist Party national congress.

 Germany

 The party organizations themselves and also their representatives (such as the chairperson, who is the party leader, and other board members) play a much more prominent role in German politics than they do in many other countries, where the parties are mainly represented by their members and leaders in government.
 Although the party leaders often also hold important public offices (such as government minister or parliamentary leader), those roles are clearly separated, even by law.
-Consequently, it does occasionally happen that the leaders of a German party are not even members of parliament, such as Saskia Esken and Lars Klingbeil, who are incumbent the chairpersons of the (governing) Social Democrats.
+Consequently, it does occasionally happen that the leaders of a German party are not even members of parliament, such as Bärbel Bas and Lars Klingbeil, who are incumbent the chairpersons of the (governing) Social Democrats.
 This sometimes leads to open conflicts between the party leadership, its parliamentary group and its members of government.

+Kazakhstan

+In Kazakhstan, a political party is typically led by a party chairman, whose election and responsibilities are defined by the party’s charter rather than national law.
+The Article 8 of the Law on Political Parties (2002) allows party members to elect leaders but does not mandate titles, term lengths, or the existence of deputy chairmen.
+Certain public officials, including judges, military personnel, and law enforcement officers, are constitutionally barred from party membership and leadership.
+In practice, major parties such as Amanat elect their chairman and any deputy chairmen at a party congress or internal party meeting, according to rules set out in the party's statutes.